- This event has passed.

 About This Webinar

-- Demographic summary of women serving in the military
+- Understand the demographics of women serving in the military

-- Gender differences in relation to the consequences of deployment
+- Discuss gender differences in the experience and consequences of deployment

-- Key current challenges facing women service members
+- Examine key current challenges facing women service members

 Leanne K. Knobloch is a professor in the Department of Communication at the University of Illinois and a member of the Science Advisory Board of the Military Child Education Coalition.
 Her research addresses how people communicate during times of transition within close relationships, with a particular focus on how military families navigate the cycle of deployment and reintegration.
 Her scholarship has been honored by the Golden Anniversary Monograph Award from the National Communication Association, the Biennial Article Award from the International Association for Relationship Research, and the Charles H. Woolbert Research Award from the National Communication Association.
 She recently completed a research project funded by the U.S. Department of Defense Congressionally Directed Medical Research Programs to investigate how military couples can maintain satisfying relationships upon reunion following deployment.